mseyfi/mseyfi.github.io/posts/VLM/BLIP.md

 The result is a new, "bootstrapped" dataset that contains a mix of human-annotated pairs and cleaner, more reliable image-text pairs from the web.
 This higher-quality dataset is then used to pre-train a new BLIP model from scratch, leading to significant performance improvements on a variety of downstream tasks.
 The paper shows that this process is more effective than simply training for more epochs on the noisy data.

-In summary, BLIP^\primes innovation lies in its unified model architecture that can handle diverse tasks and its data-centric approach of cleaning and augmenting noisy web data to create a more effective pre-training dataset.
+In summary, BLIP's innovation lies in its unified model architecture that can handle diverse tasks and its data-centric approach of cleaning and augmenting noisy web data to create a more effective pre-training dataset.

 This self-supervision process is called **bootstrapping**, and the mechanism is **CapFilt** (Captioning and Filtering).